 What are the requirements for major approval?

-- Pass all sections of CBASE test / successfully complete EDU 200/201 (or equivalent) / maintain cumulative blended GPA of 2.5 and a 2.75 GPA in "professional" courses.
+- Pass all sections of MoGEA test / complete the MEP survey /successfully complete EDU 200/201 (or equivalent) / maintain cumulative blended GPA of 2.75 and a 3.0 GPA in "professional" and content courses.

 When should I apply for major approval?